deeplearning4j/deeplearning4j/building-neural-net-with-dl4j.md

 ### Pretrain

-For unsupervised training for specialty networks like rbms and autoencoders it may be useful to set pretrain to true.
-For other networks it should be set to false.
+For unsupervised training for specialty networks like Restricted Boltzmann Machines and Autoencoders, it may be useful to set pretrain to `true`.
+For other networks, it should be set to `false`.

 ### Regularization

-Regularization is way to fight the tendency of Neural Networks to overfit the training data.
+Regularization is way to fight the tendency of neural networks to overfit the training data.
 Overfitting is when the network learns to be very accurate on the training data but fails to generalize well and performs poorly on the test data.

 Deeplearning4J supports both L1 and L2 Regularization.

 ### Adding Layers

-To add a layer to your configuration use addLayer for ComputationGraph and .layer for MultiLayerNetworks.
+To add a layer to your configuration, use `addLayer` for `ComputationGraph` and `.layer` for `MultiLayerNetwork`.
 Activation functions are set per layer.
-Loss Function is set for the output Layer.
+Loss Function is only set for the output Layer.

 ### Updaters